aaltarazi98/fullstack-guide-2022/README.md

 ## Introduction, Background, & Disclaimers

-Hello everyone, in this post I will be writing a detailed guide on how to get a full-stack engineer job the self teaching way.
+In this post I will be writing a detailed guide on how to get a full-stack engineer job the self teaching way.
 This will include a more efficient version of what I did so you don't waste time.
 I will be going over what you need to learn, resources, and what you need to do after.
-It is critically important that you take EACH section to heart
+It is critically important that you take EACH section to heart.

 A little background about me, I have been a construction engineer for a year when I decided construction was not for me and I wanted to go somewhere else.
 I took quizzes on what I should become, I landed on fullstack development and I haven't looked back since.
 Since then, I have learned a lot, built great projects, made connections, worked a contract, and landed a full time job.
 This process took me 8 months and it may take more or less time for you depending on who you are.